johncrossman/calcentral/README.md

 ### "Act As" another user

-To help another user debug an issue, you can "become" them on CalCentral.
+To help another user debug an issue, you can "become" him or her.
 To assume the identity of another user, you must:

 - Currently be logged in as a designated superuser
 - Be accessing a machine/server which the other user has previously logged into (e.g. from localhost, you can't act as a random student, since that student has probably never logged in at your terminal)